Why Velvet Fabric can be a great choice

 What is velvet made of?

-When sewing with velvet fabric, you should avoid frequent friction to prevent it from stretching or coagulating.
-When washing a piece of velvet, it should be pressed gently with a soft cloth and hung to dry.
-It is not recommended to iron directly onto the fabric, as it will cause it to stretch and coagulate.
-However, if you must, you can steam the fabric a few centimeters from the surface and then place it on a hanger to dry.
+Ironing directly onto the fabric is not recommended, as it will cause it to stretch and coagulate.
+However, if necessary, you can steam the fabric a few centimeters from the surface and then place it on a hanger to dry.

 The benefits of using velvet fabric